isle-project/graphmaker/lib/spec/readme_template.md

-See [Style Details](#style-details) for more on the style parameters for text.
+See [Style Details](#style-details) for more on the style parameters supported for text.
 These parameters can also be set in defined styles that can be applied to any entity:

 ```